MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/restrict-cryptographic-algorithms-protocols-schannel.md

 Microsoft TLS/SSL Security Provider, the Schannel.dll file, uses the CSPs that are listed here to conduct secure communications over SSL or TLS in its support for Internet Explorer and Internet Information Services (IIS).

 You can change the Schannel.dll file to support Cipher Suite 1 and 2.
 However, the program must also support Cipher Suite 1 and 2.
-Cipher Suite 1 and 2 are not supported in IIS 4.0 and 5.0.
+Cipher Suites 1 and 2 are not supported in IIS 4.0 and 5.0.

 This article contains the necessary information to configure the TLS/SSL Security Provider for Windows NT 4.0 Service Pack 6 and later versions.
 You can use the Windows registry to control the use of specific SSL 3.0 or TLS 1.0 cipher suites with respect to the cryptographic algorithms that are supported by the Base Cryptographic Provider or the Enhanced Cryptographic Provider.